-- What is an Anomaly Scan (Ultrasound level 2)?
+- What Is an Anomaly Scan (Level 2 Ultrasound)?

 - How to Prepare for an Anomaly Scan?

-- Can the Anomaly Scan Harm the Mother or the Baby?
+- Can an Anomaly Scan Harm the Mother or the Baby?

 - Is an Anomaly Scan Accurate?